ahuacate/pve-host/README.md

 This section is a little confusing.
 I try my best.

 The pfSense VM is a fully functional independent OS with its own virtual networking.
-This pfSense virtual networking connects via bridges to your PVE-01 host computer PVE Linux Bridges (vmbr0, vmbr2,vmbr30 and optional vmbr40).
-So in summary its from one *bridge* to another *bridge*.
+This pfSense virtual networking connects via bridges to your PVE-01 host computer PVE Linux Bridges (vmbr0, vmbr2,vmbr30, and optional vmbr40).
+In summary its from one *bridge* to another *bridge*.

-On creation of your PVE pfSense VM you will create a PVE VirtIO (paravirtualized) network devices inside the VM.
+On creation of your PVE pfSense VM you will create a PVE VirtIO (paravirtualized) network device inside the VM.
 Each pfSense VM Virtio device is bridged to a PVE Linux Bridge (i.e. vmbr0 etc).
 Your pfSense PVE VM hardware configuration, subject to your hosts networking capabilities, will resemble the following table:

 | pfSense Network Device ID    | Settings                                          |
 |------------------------------|---------------------------------------------------|